 Figure 8.
-Rendering of the converted SVG file from an HTML file, with the source of the SVG file showing in the background
+Rendering of the converted SVG file from the HTML file, with the source of the SVG file showing in the background

 The difference here is, WMF file is represented in hexadecimal codes for both its element types and properties.
 Each element in the file is defined by a type code followed by codes for its properties, such as number of bytes, coordinates, colors, etc. The meanings of all the codes are defined in WMF file format description [19].
-Only with that explanation for each byte of the codes can each code be made sense to devoted people.
+Only with that explanation for each byte of the codes can each code be meaningful to devoted people.
 Otherwise, those arcane codes are just gibberish; only part of the range of the codes falls into the printable ASCII representation, and event that part when printed is just random gibberish, as we show in the background of some of the following figures.

 We are not attempting to give much detail about the programming and implementing of the project, but give some results which are enough to indicate the effort.

-In Figure 9 and 11, we give the displays of the rendering of two WMF files in Windows Picture and Fax Viewer; at the same time we give the source of the WMF files in the background of the figures, which are only the part of the printable characters and signs for those corresponding arcane codes.
+In Figure 9 and 11, we give the displays of the rendering of two WMF files in Windows Picture and Fax Viewer; at the same time we give the sources of the WMF files in the backgrounds of the figures, which are only the part for the printable characters and signs of those arcane codes.

-In Figure 10 and 12, we give the displays of the rendering of the converted SVG files from the WMF files in Internet Explorer web browser, at the same time we give the source of the SVG files in the background of the figures.
+In Figure 10 and 12, we give the displays of the rendering of the converted SVG files from the WMF files in Internet Explorer web browser, at the same time we give the sources of the SVG files in the backgrounds of the figures.

 Figure 9.
-Rendering of a WMF file with the printable source of the WMF file showing in the background
+Rendering of a WMF file with the printable source of the WMF file showing in the background [Note: The picture of the little lion was free downloaded in WMF format from a web site, its author unknown]